CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 ## Summary

-The Property Editor displays the [properties][What is a Block Property?] of the currently selected [block][What is a Block?].
+The Property Editor allows viewing and editing of the [properties][What is a Block Property?] for the currently selected [block][What is a Block?].

 ## Anatomy

 {{< figure src="/images/Flow Editor - Property Editor.png" title="Property Editor" >}}

-The Property Editor is automatically opened when a [block][What is a Block?] on the [Workspace][What is a Workspace?] is selected; however, it may be manually opened, or closed, any time by clicking the Open/Close handle or resized by dragging the handle left or right.
+The Property Editor is automatically opened when a [block][What is a Block?] on the [workspace][What is a Workspace?] is selected; however, it may be manually opened, or closed, any time by clicking the Open/Close handle or resized by dragging the handle left or right.

 Every block has one or more properties, which can be one of the following types: